apache/cloudstack-documentation/source/adminguide/usage.rst

    volume and not the physical size— the actual consumed size on disk in case of thin provisioning.

--  If the admin reduces the resource limit for an account and set it to less than the resources that are currently being consumed, the existing Instances/Templates/Volumes are not destroyed.
-Limits are imposed only if the User under that account tries to execute a new operation using any of these resources.
+-  If the admin reduces the resource limit for an Account and set it to less than the resources that are currently being consumed, the existing Instances/Templates/Volumes are not destroyed.
+Limits are imposed only if the User under that Account tries to execute a new operation using any of these resources.
 For example, the existing behavior in the case of an Instance are:

-   -  migrateVirtualMachine: The Users under that account will be able to migrate the running Instance into any other host without facing any limit issue.
+   -  migrateVirtualMachine: The Users under that Account will be able to migrate the running Instance into any other host without facing any limit issue.